Swotch9399/dns-changer/README.md

   Configures the DNS settings to "Obtain DNS server address automatically" using `netsh`.
 - **GoodbyeDPI:**
   Downloads GoodbyeDPI from the official GitHub repository, extracts the files, and launches the executable with the specified arguments.
+- **GoodbyeDPI Service:**
+  It uses the 'sc' command line utility to download and install services.
 - **Ping:**
   Utilizes the `System.Net.NetworkInformation.Ping` class to send ICMP echo requests and display the results.
+- **DNS Cache Clear:**
+  It uses the 'ipconfig /flushdns' command line utility to flush the DNS cache.

 ---